hoffmangroup/segway/doc/api.rst

     Behaves as a dictionary where keys are names for later reference and each value should be set to the mean value or a :py:class:`Mean` object initialized with the mean value.
+If a Python float or list of floats is given, it is converted to a :py:class:`Mean` object using :py:meth:`Mean.__init__`.

     .. py:attribute:: covar
         :type: InlineSection